giga-sec/gigaSec-Tech-Notes/3. Notes/+Home.md

 Changes
 - I might stop copy pasting but instead type everything.
 As I can easily control what info will stay and not.
 With, copy pasting, I sometimes just copy paste straight and not read the whole info thereby increasing the time of rereading the text again.
 - I think it's better for me to read the whole paragraph or article before I start writing words.
+Update: Changes did work
+- Awesome, I spent less time rereading the note for trimming down the details.
+When writing it by myself, I understood the text better as naturally, you're gonna read it slowly.
+Then I can also spent time cutting down unnecessary details to reduce the words.

 Plan: